summit1206/Configurtationtips/README.md

-# configurtation67tip
+# configurtationtips
-67 tips for the game configuration.If you follow this tips. u will be win
+configurtation tips for the Danvinci reslove app.If you follow this tips. u will be win